hoehnth/sddm/docs/EXPIRED-PASSWORD.md

 Support for password renewal is provided with two components used in greeter themes:

 * ``PasswordRenewal.qml`` basic dialog for password renewal, for password input and confirmation
-* ``PasswordConnections.qml`` container for password renewal logic, hides signal handling
+* ``PasswordConnections.qml`` container for Connections, hides signal handling from themes

 ## Usage